SoundBite Hearing System: Clinical trials

-A multi-center clinical trial conducted in 2011 validated that SoundBite is safe and effective and provides substantial benefit for individuals with single-sided deafness (SSD).
+A multi-centre clinical trial conducted in 2011 validated that SoundBite is safe and effective and provides substantial benefit for individuals with single-sided deafness (SSD).
 Trial participants wore SoundBite for 30 days, using the device an average of 8.2 hours per day.
 Based on the clinical trial results, SoundBite improves the ability of individuals with SSD to understand speech in an environment with background noise by an average of 25%.
 One-third of the trial participants found that the system improved their hearing ability by more than 30%.
 The results of this extensive clinical trial showed SoundBite to be as effective as surgically implanted bone conduction systems in improving the ability to understand speech in an environment with background noise.

-In 2013, another multi-center clinical study confirmed previous findings that SoundBite is safe, effective, and provides significant benefit for patients.
+In 2013, another multi-centre clinical study confirmed previous findings that SoundBite is safe, effective, and provides significant benefit for patients.
 Study participants wore SoundBite for 6 month.
 Benefit was determined through a standard audiological questionnaire called the Abbreviated Profile of Hearing Aid Benefit (APHAB), and a patient survey.
 Results from the APHAB questionnaire showed patients had significant improvement in Ease of Communication, Reverberation, Background Noise, and Global Benefit.
 Additionally, the patient survey showed strong satisfaction with the device: 100% would recommend SoundBite to a friend or family member with similar hearing loss.

 Description

 Sound vibrations travel through a medium, and sound is heard when sound waves travel through the medium of air or bones/teeth to arrive at the inner ears.
 The SoundBite Hearing System uses sound waves travelling through bone, known as bone conduction to transmit subtle vibrations through bones to the inner ears.

 The SoundBite Hearing System is a non-surgical and removable bone conduction hearing prosthetic device that re-routes sound through the teeth and skull bone directly to the functioning inner ear or cochlea.
 By-passing problems in the outer and middle ears entirely.
 For patients with single-sided deafness, SoundBite re-routes sound from the deaf side, to the functioning cochlea, by-passing the non-hearing side.

-SoundBite uses the same mechanism of action as Baha devices (bone conduction), however it places a transducer on the tooth —a "naturally osseointegrated" post—and thereby eliminates the need for a surgical implant.
+SoundBite uses the same mechanism of action as Baha devices (bone conduction), however it places a transducer on the tooth —a "naturally Osseo integrated" post—and thereby eliminates the need for a surgical implant.

 SoundBite relies on two primary components to deliver sound: